coecms-training/access-om2-course/course.rst

 -----

-Use the 1 deg JRA55 IAF configuration:
+As an example, using the 1 deg JRA55 IAF configuration:

 .. code::bash